There are many methods of sex prediction out there for expecting parents, but the most commonly used and widely accepted

-Some parents-to-be can't wait to find out whether they're having a boy or a girl, while others just choose to hold off until birth.
+Some parents-to-be can't wait to find out whether they're having a boy or a girl, while others choose to put off knowing the sex until birth.
 Either way, a sonogram — the grainy, black-and-white image that results from an ultrasound scan — will be the baby's earliest picture and a couple's first chance to see the developing fetus.

 Ultrasound uses high-frequency sound waves to produce an image on a screen of the baby in the mother's uterus.
 The scans are typically done at least twice during pregnancy, but the one done between 18 and 22 weeks is when the sonographer (ultrasound technician) might identify the sex of the baby, if parents want to know, according to the U.S Food & Drug Administration.

 Expectant parents who want their child's sex to remain a secret until birth are in the minority, said Dr. Stephen Carr, director of the Prenatal Diagnosis Center and of maternal-fetal medicine diagnostic imaging at Women & Infants Hospital of Rhode Island in Providence.
-He said about 85 percent of couples want to find out the gender before the delivery, and for several reasons: to know how to paint the nursery, pick a name or satisfy their curiosities about the family composition.
+He said about 85 percent of couples want to find out the baby's gender before delivery.
+They do so for several reasons: to know how to paint the nursery, pick a name or satisfy their curiosities about the family composition.

-However, "more and more people are telling us they want to wait until the baby arrives to find out the sex," he said.
+However, "more and more people are telling us they want to wait until the baby arrives to find out the sex," Carr said.
 "It's the last great surprise left," he noted.

 Increasingly, Carr said, couples have asked him to write down the baby's sex and place the answer in a sealed envelope.
 This is because some parents-to-be want to host a gender-reveal party for family and friends to share the news.

 Beyond ending the guessing game, there are medical reasons why mothers and fathers may want to learn the sex of their baby from an ultrasound.
 Sometimes knowing the gender can help parents make informed decisions about the pregnancy itself, such as in the case of sex-specific diseases, Carr told Live Science.